albertonoys/M5PORKCHOP/README.md

             * IE 50 (Extended Rates)    - Rate analysis
             * IE 221 (Vendor Specific)  - WPS, WPA1, vendor ID

-        Burns more cycles.
-Eats more RAM.
-Catches more sketchy APs.
-        The juice is worth the squeeze.
+        burns more cycles. eats more RAM. catches more sketchy APs. the juice is worth the squeeze.

-    Toggle in Settings: [ML Mode: Basic/Enhanced]
+    toggle in settings: [ML Mode: Basic/Enhanced]

-    Each network gets an anomalyScore 0.0-1.0 based on:
+    each network gets an anomalyScore 0.0-1.0 based on:

-        * RSSI > -30 dBm         Suspiciously strong.
-Honeypot range.
+        * RSSI > -30 dBm         suspiciously strong. honeypot range.
-        * Open or WEP encryption What year is it?
+        * open or WEP encryption what year is it?
-        * Hidden SSID            Something to hide?
+        * hidden SSID            something to hide?
-        * Non-standard beacon    Not 100ms = software AP.
+        * non-standard beacon    not 100ms = software AP.
-        * No HT capabilities     Ancient router or spoofed.
+        * no HT capabilities     ancient router or spoofed.
-        * WPS on open network    Classic honeypot fingerprint.
+        * WPS on open network    classic honeypot fingerprint.

 ----[ 3.9 - XP System

-    Your piglet has ambitions.
-Every network sniffed, every handshake grabbed, every deauth fired - it all counts.
-The XP system tracks your progress from BACON N00B all the way up through 40 ranks of increasingly unhinged titles.
+    your piglet has ambitions. every network sniffed, every handshake grabbed, every deauth fired - it all counts. the XP system tracks your progress from BACON N00B all the way up through 40 ranks of increasingly unhinged titles.

-    We're not gonna spoil the progression.
-Grind and find out.
+    we're not gonna spoil the progression. grind and find out.

-    The bottom of your screen shows your current rank and progress bar.
-    Level up and you'll see that popup.
-Your pig has opinions about your achievements.
-Embrace them.
+    the bottom of your screen shows your current rank and progress bar. level up and you'll see that popup. your pig has opinions about your achievements. embrace them.

     XP values - the complete dopamine schedule: